ukhsa-collaboration/pygom/doc/source/fh.rst

 Estimate initial value
 ======================

-We can further assume that we have no idea about the initial values for **V** and **R** as well.
+We can further assume that we have no idea about the initial values for :math:`V` and :math:`R` as well.
 We also provide guesstimate to set off the optimization.
 The input vector :math:`\theta` must have the parameters first, then the initial values, along with the corresponding bounds.

-First, only a single target state, i.e. we only have observations for one of states which is **R** in this case
+First, only a single target state, i.e. we only have observations for one of states which is :math:`R` in this case

 .. ipython::